Ivan Soldo

-Ivan Soldo (born 14 April 1996) is a professional Australian rules footballer who plays for the Port Adelaide Football Club in the Australian Football League (AFL).
+Ivan Soldo (born 14 April 1996) is a former professional Australian rules footballer who last played for the Port Adelaide Football Club in the Australian Football League (AFL).
+He also played for the Richmond Football Club.
 He is the cousin of former Richmond ruck Ivan Maric.
 Soldo set the AFL record for most hit-outs in a debut game during his first match in 2017.
 In 2019 he became an AFL premiership player with Richmond.

 Early life

-Soldo spent his formative years in the Australian capital city of Canberra.
+Soldo grew up in the Australian capital city of Canberra.
 He attended Daramalan College and completed his studies in 2013.
 A promising junior basketballer, Soldo represented the ACT in national tournaments at the under-16 and under-18 levels.

 To July 2014 he had never played Australian rules football at a club level, only learning to kick in a social context.

 AFL career

 Richmond (2015-2023)

 After a trial with Richmond in May 2014, he was signed as a category-B rookie in July.
 Soldo was introduced to club officials the previous Christmas as a future prospect by cousin and Richmond ruck Ivan Maric.
 As part of the category-B arrangements under which he was signed, Soldo was allowed to train and play with TAC Cup side the Northern Knights before joining Richmond's 2015 pre-season training.
 Soldo played his first Australian rules football match in late July 2014, with the Northern Knights and against the Gippsland Power in Morwell.
 He was officially drafted in December with the club's fifth selection and the 68th selection overall in the 2015 Rookie Draft.